Adrita-Khan/Modified-Gravity/README.md

 ## Goals

+Here's a new section for your README that clearly explains **how your project will be used for forecasting** the viability of modified gravity models, in a formal and academic tone:

+---

+### 🔮 Forecasting Capability

+A key objective of this project is to **forecast the constraining power of upcoming cosmological surveys** on modified gravity (MG) theories.
+By simulating mock observations and comparing theoretical predictions against survey specifications, the framework enables prospective evaluation of how well future data can discriminate between General Relativity and alternative gravity models.

+The forecasting pipeline includes the following components:

+* **Synthetic Observables**: Theoretical power spectra — including Galaxy–Galaxy, Galaxy–CMB Lensing, and CMB Lensing auto-correlations — are generated under various MG models using tools such as **CAMB**, **MGmu Emulator**, and **parameterized post-Friedmann (PPF)** formalisms.

+* **Survey Modeling**: Realistic survey characteristics (e.g., sky coverage, galaxy number density, redshift binning, shape noise) from projects such as **LSST/DESC** and the **Simons Observatory** are incorporated through configuration files.
+These specifications influence the expected noise levels and window functions in the simulated measurements.

+* **Fisher Matrix Analysis**: A Fisher information matrix approach is used to quantify the precision with which cosmological and MG parameters can be constrained.
+This enables comparison of expected parameter errors across different models and survey strategies.

+* **Bias and Degeneracy Evaluation**: By exploring the parameter space of modified gravity (e.g., $f_{R0}$ in f(R), $\alpha_M, \alpha_K, \alpha_B$ in Horndeski), the project can assess degeneracies with standard ΛCDM parameters and evaluate potential biases in inference if MG effects are neglected.

+* **Emulator-Based Acceleration**: For faster exploration of the parameter space, the project supports neural-network-based interpolation using the **MGmu Emulator**, allowing rapid generation of spectra across MG parameter grids.

+By combining these elements, the pipeline serves as a **forecasting tool for MG detectability**: it determines whether a given MG model would leave statistically significant imprints in the cross-correlation observables of next-generation surveys.

 ### Literature Review

 - [ ] A review of the Power Spectrum and Two-Point Correlation Function (2PCF) under linear theory is to be conducted